Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 processor is driving 3V on the line.
 If it is an issue, this could be fixed easily with a FET.

+Maybe add ferrite beads to the AX5043s' power inputs?

 # Not going to do

 Rotate the CPU so that fewer traces need to be routed under the CPU.